MohamedHamed19m/Skill_MCP_Server/README.md

 Skills are organized in a directory structure.
 The server scans the `skills` directory within the project.

 Each skill must be in its own directory.
-The name of the directory is the name of the skill.
+The directory name is the skill name.
 Inside the skill directory, there must be a file named `SKILL.md`.

 Example structure:
 ```